 Some printers such as the HP 3100, HP 3150 and any printers in HP’s “All-in-One” product family do not have an internal PCL rasterizer.
 Instead, they use a software PCL emulator that is built into the print driver.
 PCL fonts are not downloadable to these types of printers.
 Other HP LaserJet printers have an internal PCL rasterizer and internal printer fonts; PCL fonts are downloadable to these types of printers.
 To find out if the printer being used has an internal PCL rasterizer, contact the printer manufacturer.

 To print IDAutomation’s custom PCL fonts along with other fonts, select the custom font first and then select another.
 For example, to select a MICR font that has an ID of 70 send the following command to the printer “<Esc>(70X” to select another font with an ID of 72, send the following command to the printer “<Esc>(72X”.
 Font ID’s can usually be determined by obtaining a font printout from the printer.

 Problems may occur when printing ASCII 130 to ASCII 160 of the Interleaved 2 of 5 PCL font.
 The problems have been corrected in the fonts dated January 2002 or later.
 If an updated version is needed, please contact IDAutomation with the font order ID.

-For all other PCL font issues, contact the printer manufacturer.
-HP has documented several PCL commands for Laserjet printers at their Website.
+For all other PCL font issues, contact the printer manufacturer or refer to the HP Printer PCL Reference.